 - Keep it classy.
 As a rule of thumb, the Spanish tend to avoid mini-skirts or skimpy outfits, and swimwear is usually reserved for the beach.
 The church is still an integral part of Spanish life, so it’s important to make sure you dress appropriately, especially when visiting churches or other religious sites.

-The rainy season starts in April, so travellers should come prepared with a rain jacket and an umbrella.
-In general, the further north you go in Spain, the more likely it is that you’ll experience April showers.
+The rainy season starts in April in Spain, so travellers should come prepared with a rain jacket and an umbrella.
+In general, the further north you go, the more likely it is that you’ll experience April showers.
 If you’re visiting Spain in spring, your packing strategy is simple: layer, layer, layer.

 - Layers.
 For a solid springtime base, you can’t go wrong with cotton camis and fitted tees.
-A t-shirt layered under a maxi dress, with a cardi thrown over the top, is the perfect way to bridge the gap between chilly in the morning and temperate in the afternoon.
+A t-shirt layered under a maxi dress with a light cardigan thrown over the top, is the perfect way to bridge the gap between chilly in the morning and temperate in the afternoon.
 Stick to neutral hues that can be mixed and matched to create multiple ensembles.

 - Bottoms.
-Perfect for dressing up or down, a pair of skinny jeans will never fail you, no matter what the season.
+Perfect for dressing up or down, a pair of skinny jeans will never fail you, regardless of the season.
 For spring days that creep into summer, a pair of tailored shorts or wide-leg culottes are the best way to go.
-Though, keep in mind that you’ll rarely see the locals wearing shorts outside of the beach, so keep them classy to avoid those awkward side glances.
+Though, keep in mind that you’ll rarely see the locals wearing shorts away from the beach, so keep them classy to avoid those awkward side glances.

 - Outwear.
-A brolly will do a good job at keeping your hair in check, but for true protection from the elements, you’ll want to pack a trusty rain jacket – especially if you’re planning activities such as hiking or biking where you’ll need both hands.
+A brolly will do a good job at keeping your hair in check.
+Pack a trusty rain jacket, especially if you’re planning activities such as hiking or biking where you’ll need both hands.

 - Shoes.
-Sturdy sandals with thicker soles, like Birkenstocks, are the best option for galavanting around the beach towns and the cities.
+Sturdy sandals with thicker soles, like Birkenstocks, are the best option for gallivanting around the beach towns and the cities.
 Espadrilles and sneakers are also easy and breezy options.
-Flip flops are fine, but they’re not typically worn beyond the beach.
+Flip-flops are fine, but they’re not typically worn beyond the beach.

 - Accessories.
 While some regions are rainier than others, you never know when an unexpected shower will hit.
 Slip an umbrella into your suitcase so that you don't get caught out if it does start to downpour.